lfvperes/jaguar-bot/README.md

 </div>

-This project consists in a Twitter Bot that searches for, stores and posts jaguar pictures.
-It is written in Node.JS and it is constantly being updated and improved.
+This project mainly consists in a Twitter Bot that searches for, stores and posts jaguar pictures.
+Written in Node.JS, it is constantly being updated and improved.
+The implementation brought along many features not proper to a Twitter Bot, making this project more than that.

+### Main features:
+- Twitter Bot
+- Web Scraper
+- Computer Vision Algorithms
+- Species Recognition Neural Network

 Albeit the project is far from completed, a release is intended to happen simply because the main basic bot features are ready and can be useful to other projects.
 It is a project of great importance for the author and, as such, needs to be showcased.